sumanthgitty/KodeKloud-Engineer/README.md

 Welcome to my KodeKloud Engineer journey!
 This repository contains my solutions and updates from my experience at KodeKloud Engineer.

 ## About KodeKloud Engineer
-KodeKloud Engineeris a hands-on platform where users work on real-world tasks across various roles, such as System Administrators and DevOps Architects, within a simulated company environment.
+KodeKloud Engineer is a hands-on platform where users work on real-world tasks across various roles, such as System Administrators and DevOps Architects, within a simulated company environment.

 ## Project Architecture
 [Link to Architecture Diagram](https://lucid.app/lucidchart/58e22de2-c446-4b49-ae0f-db79a3318e97/view?page=0_0#)